What Trump’s f-bomb rage really says about his relationship with Netanyahu

 Standing on the South Lawn of the White House, a crowd of journalists had just asked Donald Trump about Israel and Iran’s violations of the ceasefire he had just proudly declared on social media.

-Leaning in, a furious Trump spat out that the two nations had been fighting “for so long and so hard that they don’t know what the fuck they’re doing.”
+Leaning in, a furious Trump spat out that the two nations had been fighting “for so long and so hard that they don’t know what the f*** they’re doing”.

 “Do you understand that?” he raged, before storming off to his helicopter.